daniellavoie/kafka-large-messages/README.md

 ## S3 Serde for clients

 The second approach involves a third party s3 provider who will offload the actual payload from Kafka and rather pass S3 reference for the producers and consumers to exchange.
-With those reference and both clients have their own access to the S3 bucket, serializers can swap the reference from the actual payload store in S3.
+With those reference and both clients have their own access to the S3 bucket and serializers can swap the reference from the actual payload store in S3.

-This approach involves now code change and only configuration.
-Both the producers and consumers will have to load the S3 payload in memory requires a heap big enough for the specific use case.
+This approach involves no code change and just configuration.
+Both the producers and consumers will have to load the S3 payload in memory and will required a heap sized accordinly.

 The S3 Serde is a community project from https://github.com/bakdata/kafka-s3-backed-serde and is available on Maven Central through this dependency :